ra559/cis106/_homework/homework4.md

    * pathname
    * relative path
    * absolute path
-   * A bulleted list of all the commands are used for navigating the filesystem.

 ### 4. Complete [lab 4: the linux fs](https://cis106.com/labs/lab4/).
 Please do these after you complete the Week report!
 Trust me, it is better this way.